Summary

 Our Programs: The International Institute of Minnesota provides services and resources to empower New Americans (immigrants and refugees) in the pursuit of their goals.
 From language learning and job training to immigration assistance, citizenship classes, refugee resettlement, and case management, the Institute offers New Americans a pathway for a strong start to a new life in our community.

 Refugee Services: Welcoming and stabilizing refugees.
-Helping new arrivals with their first apartment, job, doctor appointment, school, and winter.
-Read Mahamed and Muzaahim's Story
+Helping new arrivals find their first home in Minnesota, enroll children in school, and find their first job.

-Immigration Services: Reuniting families, offering citizenship classes and filing-assistance, and providing accredited, low-cost immigration assistance.
-Read Batiri's Story
+Immigration Services: Reuniting families, offering citizenship classes and filing assistance, and providing accredited, low-cost immigration assistance.

-Workforce Development: Training New Americans for their first jobs and their dream jobs with employment counseling, the Medical Careers Pathway and Hospitality Pathway.
-Read Norma's Story
+Workforce Development: Helping New Americans get their first jobs and their dream jobs through employment counseling, classes, and job trainings.

 Organization name